 For are we not thirsty?

-Women and men, whoever you are, wherever you are, if you have not yet done so (and perhaps even if you already have) I encourage you now to put down whatever book you are reading and begin Women Who Run With the Wolves.
+Women and men, whoever you are, wherever you are, if you haven’t yet done so (and perhaps even if you have) I encourage you to put down whatever book you are reading and begin Women Who Run With the Wolves.
 Today.

 It might be the best thing you can do for yourself.
 It might be the best thing you can do for women.